HareNTortoise/Aarthik-Setu/README.md

 - Textiles & Handicrafts

 ### Scalability:
-Built on Google Cloud and Firestore, capable of handling millions of MSMEs across regions.
+Built on IBM Cloud and Kubernetes, capable of handling millions of MSMEs across regions.

 ## 🎨 Aesthetics